johannstark-lt/Demo1-AutoML/README.md

 	// @param {google.auth.OAuth2} auth An authorized OAuth2 client.
-    // @param {string} label Label ID to query messages. getMessages(auth, label)
+    // @param {string} label Label ID to query messages.
+	// @param {integer} maxResultsN max number of mails. getMessages(auth, label, maxResultsN)

 To get a list of available lables, the *listLabels* method will do the job

     // @param {google.auth.OAuth2} auth An authorized OAuth2 client.
 	listLabels(auth)

-Then just run in your terminal

-    node TextExtraction.js

-The output is a JSON Lines file saved as *dataset.jsonl* This file must be uploaded to a Google Storage Bucket in order to be imported in the AutoML GUI Console.
+The output is a JSON Lines file saved as *dataset.jsonl*.
+Also, must exists a CSV file that refers to these .jsonl files.
+This CSV it has to be imported at the AutoML console.

+The structure for the CSV file must be as shown below:

+	<type of dataset>,<Google cloud storage URI>
+	TRAIN, gs://myBucket/dataset1.jsonl
+	TEST, gs://myBucket/dataset2.jsonl

+	If no split is gonna be made, just start the row with a comma to indicate the first column to be empty , gs://myBucket/dataset.jsonl

 For further information please read: https://cloud.google.com/natural-language/automl/docs/prepare?_ga=2.137193078.-73856586.1605192318

-## About the business logistics8
+## About the business logic

 To get a better view about how to guide the effort of this project, here is the deal:

 We need to identify some parameter from each mail given by the shippers.
 This may come in countless forms within the body of the message.

 In this GoogleDocs you will find the parameters we require to identify: https://docs.google.com/document/d/1F7UyblqWGAixb2pdPzcwI7LTxEpQrUjA4twX7Nv0F_8/edit?ts=5fac5ce3